-Description of Overall Award Performance Points

-Applicant's most recently monitored

-HOME award had no findings and no 8

-concerns.

-Applicant's most recently monitored

-HOME award had no findings, but

-concerns were noted.

-OR 6

-No HOME experience, but Applicant's

-most recently monitored CDBG award

-had no findings and no concerns.

-Applicant's most recently monitored

-HOME award had only one finding.

-OR

-No HOME experience, but Applicant's 4

-most recently monitored CDBG award

-had no findings but concerns were

-notes.

-No HOME experience, but Applicant's

-most recently monitored CDBG award 2

-had only one finding.
+Description of Overall Award Performance Points Applicant's most recently monitored HOME/HTF award had no 8 findings and no concerns.
+0 Applicant's most recently monitored HOME/HTF award had no findings, but concerns were noted.
+OR 6 No HOME experience, but Applicant's most recently monitored CDBG award had no findings and no concerns.
+Applicant's most recently monitored HOME/HTF award had only one finding.
+OR 4 No HOME experience, but Applicant's most recently monitored CDBG award had no findings but concerns were notes.